If there’s one food most closely associated with Vienna, then it’s the Wiener Schnitzel.

 You’ll soon discover that veal is actually relatively rare in restaurants, not least because of the expense.

-As for what else comes with your Schnitzel, well, good luck with that.
-Most restaurants definitely give you a slice of lemon to squeeze over the dish.
+As for what else comes with your meat, well, good luck with that.
+Most restaurants give you a slice of lemon to squeeze over the dish.

 And that’s about it.
 I’m (almost) serious.

-Don’t be surprised to get a near pizza-sized piece of meat deposited on your plate with a sprig of parsley as a garnish.
-(On a serious note, do check what your Schnitzel comes with: you may need to order side dishes extra.)
+Don’t be surprised to get a near pizza-sized piece of Schnitzel deposited on your plate with the only vegetable in sight a sprig of parsley as a garnish.